ushahidi/platform-release/README.md

   conventions. i.e. if your publishing URL is ushahidi.example.com , you will need to have `ushahidi.example.com.crt` and `ushahidi.example.com.key` files.

+Also note that you will need to run
+`docker-compose -f docker-compose.tls.yml ... rest of the command ...`,
+instead of plain `docker-compose`, or set the the `COMPOSE_FILE` environment variable to `docker-compose.tls.yml`.

 ### SSL/TLS with Let's Encrypt

 This should be fairly doable with a variation of the nginx-proxy approach described above.